optimagic-dev/optimagic/docs/source/optimization/logging.rst

 ``logging`` can be a string or pathlib.Path that specifies the path to a sqlite3 database.
 Typically, those files have the file extension ``.db``.
 If the file does not exist, it will be created for you.
-If it exists, we will create and potentially overwrite tables that are used to log the optimization.
-The details of what estimagic will do with your database file are documented in the following function.

-.. autofunction:: estimagic.logging.create_database.prepare_database

 The log_options Argument